SEO and PPC: Pros and Cons

 Choose Keywords Strategically

 Choose keywords and phrases carefully.
 If you are a lawyer, for example, you are never going to get on the first page of Google with just the word “lawyer.”
-With a good content plan, you might get there with the phrase that is more specific such as “Riverdale child custody attorney”.
+With a good content plan, you might get there with a phrase that is more specific such as “Riverdale child custody attorney.”

 Place Keywords Where It Counts